Reaction-transport coupling drives spatiotemporal organization in fuel-driven supramolecular polymerization: Conclusions and Outlook

 \section{Conclusions and Outlook}

-The emergence of self-organized patterns in dissipative supramolecular systems has become a central theme in systems chemistry, offering a chemical route to life-like spatiotemporal organization~\cite{walther2020responsive,leira2018oscillations}.
-In this work, we introduced a minimal reaction-diffusion model for a fuel-driven supramolecular polymerization system, capturing essential features of activation-deactivation chemistry coupled to cooperative polymer growth and fragmentation.
-Despite its conceptual simplicity, the model reproduces a broad spectrum of experimentally relevant behaviors, including autonomous oscillations, propagating wavefronts, and complex self-organized spatial structures.
+The emergence of self-organized patterns in dissipative supramolecular systems has become a central theme in systems chemistry, offering a route to life-like spatiotemporal organization~\cite{walther2020responsive,leira2018oscillations}.
+In this work, we introduced a minimal reaction--diffusion model for a fuel-driven supramolecular polymerization system that captures the interplay between activation--deactivation chemistry and cooperative assembly--disassembly dynamics.
+Despite its simplicity, the model reproduces a broad range of experimentally relevant behaviors, including autonomous oscillations, propagating wavefronts, and complex transient spatial patterns.

-A major challenge in modeling such systems lies in the coexistence of nonlinear reaction kinetics with the spatial transport of both monomers and polydisperse polymeric species.
-Our framework addresses this by explicitly incorporating length-dependent diffusion, following Rouse scaling, thereby providing a physically grounded representation of polymer mobility.
-Monomers diffuse faster than polymer aggregates, an asymmetry that proves crucial for pattern formation.
+A major challenge in modeling such systems lies in coupling nonlinear reaction kinetics with the transport of monomers and dynamically evolving polymeric species.
+Our framework addresses this by incorporating polymer length-dependent diffusion based on Rouse scaling, providing a physically motivated description of mobility in polydisperse supramolecular assemblies.
+Linear stability analysis identifies a Hopf bifurcation separating steady and oscillatory regimes, while the inclusion of diffusion extends these temporal instabilities into rich spatiotemporal dynamics characterized by traveling fronts and transient polygonal and wave-like structures.

-Through linear stability analysis of the temporal model, we systematically mapped the three-dimensional parameter space and identified the bifurcation surface separating stable steady states from oscillatory regimes.
-The onset of oscillations occurs via a Hopf bifurcation, in agreement with the numerical simulations.
-Upon incorporating diffusion, these temporal oscillations extend into rich spatial dynamics, giving rise to traveling fronts and transient polygonal and wave-like patterns.
-The spatially resolved simulations not only reproduce qualitative phenomenology but also enable quantitative characterization of front propagation, including scaling laws and the emergence of nonlinear spreading regimes.
+Importantly, the model enables quantitative characterization of front propagation and reveals propagation dynamics follows a near-ballistic spreading.
+This behavior emerge from the nonlinear coupling between oscillatory reaction kinetics and state-dependent transport, where local supramolecular assembly dynamically modulates mobility.
+The resulting reaction--transport feedback establishes a direct connection between molecular-scale assembly processes and emergent mesoscale dynamics.

+Several features predicted by the model may also be experimentally accessible.
+In particular, the predicted concentric multi-ring wavefronts could potentially be explored in environments where convective flow is suppressed, such as gels or thin microfluidic films.
+More broadly, the framework provides qualitative design principles for programming oscillatory and propagating behavior in fuel-driven supramolecular materials through control of activation, fragmentation, and transport processes.